Marion De Vries

 Marion De Vries (August 15, 1865 – September 11, 1939) was an American lawyer, politician, and jurist who served as a United States representative from California, a Member and President of the Board of General Appraisers and an Associate Judge and later Presiding Judge of the United States Court of Customs Appeals.

 Education and career

 Born on August 15, 1865, on a ranch near Woodbridge, San Joaquin County, California, De Vries attended the public schools.
 He received a Bachelor of Philosophy degree in 1886 from San Joaquin Valley College and a Bachelor of Laws in 1888 from University of Michigan Law School.
 He was admitted to the bar and entered private practice in Stockton, California from 1889 to 1900.
 He was an assistant district attorney for San Joaquin County from January 1893 to February 1897.

+Major De Vries in uniform c.
+1891 (Note: Photograph appears to be doctored.
+Note abnormally large head and collar misaligned with neck.)

+De Vries served in the California National Guard from 1891 to 1893, rising to the rank of major and signal officer on the staff of general James Budd.

 Congressional service

 De Vries was elected as a Democrat to the United States House of Representatives of the 55th and 56th United States Congresses and served from March 4, 1897, to August 20, 1900, when he resigned to accept a federal judgeship.